micro-nova/AmpliPi/docs/INSTALLATION.md

 Some things to keep in mind avoid overheating the unit:
 - Don't block the vent holes on the side
-- Don't allow dust to build up inside the unit to avoid overheading the unit.
+- Don't allow dust to build up inside the unit to avoid overheating the unit.
 See cleaning instructions page for more detail.

 ## Speakers